Notice & Respond Programs

 - Students, peer advisors/mentors, student residential staff and other student leaders

-Students are offered the interactive "Friend 2 Friend" session to learn what to look for when a friend is struggling, how to talk about it, and where to find assistance and support for various situations.
+The interactive "Friend 2 Friend" session teaches students 1) what to look for that might indicate a friend is struggling emotionally, 2) how to effectively talk about it, and 3) where to find assistance and support for various situations.

 Using a realistic filmed scenario, facilitated discussion, and a review of campus resources, students are given tools and information to help them take care of themselves and keep their friends safe and healthy.
 Participants also discuss common concerns that may prevent them form reaching out to others.

-For more information about "Friend 2 Friend," or to request a workshop, please contact Janis Talbot, Health Educator for Mental Health Promotion.
-(Phone 255-9377)
+For more information about "Friend 2 Friend," or to request a workshop, please contact Health Initiatives Coordinator, Leah Berkenwald; 607 255-4782.

-For more information about "Finding Balance/Buildining Resilience," or to request a workshop, please contact Janis Talbot, Health Educator for Mental Health Promotion.
-(Phone 255-9377)
+For more information about "Finding Balance/Buildining Resilience," or to request a workshop, please contact Catherine Thrasher-Carroll, Mental Health Promotion Coordinator (phone: 255-8255)

 Funding and support

 Cornell's Notice & Respond Programs have been made possible by generous gifts from both Triad Foundation, Inc. and the family of Cornell alumn, William E. Wilson, ‘62.

 Cornell's College of Engineering provided the opportunity to pilot the university's Notice & Respond: Friend 2 Friend workshop with first year students enrolled in Engineering 1050 (Fall, 2010).